-Here you will learn what are Arduino boards and specification of Arduino Uno and other Arduino boards as well.
+Here you will learn what Arduino boards are and specification of Arduino Uno and other Arduino boards as well.

 Note: If you already know about all this theory, you can switch to (1) sample programming model (2) preference settings and basic about IDE software (3) Installation process or (4) Direct programming with the first program Light up LED using Arduino

-This board helps to adapt challenges in electronics means interfacing of MCU (microcontroller unit) and different modules like GPS, GSM, RFID, Bluetooth etc in easiest way.
+This board helps to adapt challenges in electronics means interfacing of MCU (microcontroller unit) and different modules like GPS, GSM, RFID, Bluetooth etc in the easiest way.

 Boards have a wide application in IoT, automation, embedded system etc. All boards are open-source, allowing users to make their own circuitry.